 This chapter explains the importance of the Wave Sheaf (Omer) and the Pentecost (Shavuot), and how they are properly observed.
 It also explains the flaws in several other popular theories.

 Zechariah 8:18-19 speaks of four man-made traditional fast days which are not commanded in the Torah.
 Should we keep them?
 Zekaryah (Zechariah) 8:18-19 18 Then the word of Yahweh of hosts came to me, saying, 19 “Thus says Yahweh of hosts: ‘The fast of the fourth month, the fast of the fifth, the fast of […]

 We saw earlier how the Head of the Year should be declared when the first crescent sliver of the new moon is physically sighted from the Land of Israel, after the barley in the Land of Israel has become Aviv.
-The declaration of the Head of the Year establishes the timing of all the Spring […]
+The declaration of the Head of the Year establishes the timing of all the Feasts […]

 The tenth day of the seventh month is called by several names, but it is usually called Yom Kippur, or the Day of Atonement.
 However, the Torah actually calls it Yom HaKippurim (יוֹם הַכִּפּוּרִים), or ‘The Day of the Atonements (plural).’
 The Day of the Atonements is the most set-apart day of our year.
 Yahweh […]

-In the chapter on Hanukkah we discuss why Yeshua was probably born on the first day of the Fall Feast of Tabernacles, otherwise known as the Feast of Booths, or Sukkot.
+In the chapter on Hanukkah we discuss why Yeshua was probably born on the first day of the Feast of Tabernacles, otherwise known as the Feast of Booths, or Sukkot.
 But why does Yahweh command us to hold the Feast of Sukkot?
 What is the significance?
 What are we to learn from it?
-In […]
+In Hebraic […]